 Practicing Insight Dialogue and Interpersonal Mindfulness since 2006 with Gregory Kramer, the developer of Insight Dialogue and additional training in Interpersonal Mindfulness (IM) with Florence Meleo-Meyer and Phyllis Hicks, co-originators of IM, continues to be a gift of deepening relational mindfulness through practice and teaching.

-As part of my heart-felt desire to have additional well-trained MBSR teachers in the world, I have the privilege of extraordinary global teacher trainer connection through both the Mindfulness Training~US and Global Mindfulness Collaborative and continue to study and learn with these teacher trainers and colleagues through rigorous collaborative educational programs including trauma-sensitive mindfulness training.
+As part of my heart-felt desire to have additional well-trained MBSR teachers in the world, I have the privilege of extraordinary global teacher trainer community through both the Mindfulness Training~US and Global Mindfulness Collaborative and continue to study and learn with these teacher trainers and colleagues through rigorous collaborative educational programs including trauma-sensitive mindfulness training.

 I deeply value the vibrancy and many gifts of mutual learning with students, mentees, colleagues, and friends as together, one moment at a time, we weave mindfulness into the entire path of life with compassion, humor, care, and inclusivity.